Legacy Motor Club: Reserve drivers

 Beginning with the team’s transition to Toyota in 2024, a simulation and reserve driver would be hired for each season.
 For the 2024 season, the team hired Corey Heim for the role, who also served in the same capacity for 23XI Racing.
 Heim ultimately filled in for Erik Jones, for two races, following a back injury Jones sustained.

 For the 2025 season, Kaz Grala, replaced Heim in the role.

+IndyCar Series

+On April 28, 2026, it was announced that Legacy Motor Club would be joining with Arrow McLaren to field the No. 31 for Ryan Hunter-Reay in the IndyCar Series' 2026 Indianapolis 500.